Workman Publishing Company: Imprints

 Algonquin Young Readers was founded in 2011 by Peter Workman and then Algonquin publisher, Elisabeth Scharlatt, as an imprint of Algonquin Books to publish books of enduring value for young readers, including narrative fiction and non-fiction, picture books, and graphic novels.
-In 2017, an Algonquin Young Readers novel, The Girl Who Drank the Moon, by Kelly Barnhill, won the John Newbery Medal for the most distinguished contribution to children’s literature in the prior year.
+In 2017, an Algonquin Young Readers novel, The Girl Who Drank the Moon, by Kelly Barnhill, won the John Newbery Medal for the most distinguished contribution to children's literature in the prior year.
 Furia, by Yamilé Mendez, won the 2021 Pura Belpré Award for the best presentation of the Latin experience in a book for young adults.
-Algonquin Young Readers titles have also won Edgar Allan Poe awards for best YA and juvenile mystery, and have been nominated for the National Book Award for young people’s literature.
-Algonquin Young Readers authors include Kelly Barnhill, Elizabeth C. Bunce (Myrtle Hardcastle Mysteries), Kelly Jensen (Don’t) Call Me Crazy, Samantha Mabry (All the Wind in the World), Amy Timberlake (Skunk and Badger series), and Genzaburo Yoshino (How Do You Live?).
+Algonquin Young Readers titles have also won Edgar Allan Poe awards for best YA and juvenile mystery, and have been nominated for the National Book Award for young people's literature.
+Algonquin Young Readers authors include Kelly Barnhill, Elizabeth C. Bunce (Myrtle Hardcastle Mysteries), Kelly Jensen (Don’t) Call Me Crazy, Samantha Mabry (All the Wind in the World), Amy Timberlake (Skunk and Badger series), Genzaburo Yoshino (How Do You Live?), and April Genevieve Tucholke (Beatrice Likes the Dark).